 The Battery Box is intended to accommodate an auxiliary battery in your motorhome.
 The Battery Box has a CE socket to connect to a 230 V power supply.
-Inside the Battery Box there is the option to fit several sockets and outlets.

-- Use precaution when mounting the battery, as batteries contain acid liquids which can cause severe injuries and damage when handled incorrectly.
-Refer to the instructions on the battery. - No smoking is allowed in the area of the Battery Box! - Please note that the CE socket has a max of 16 amp. - This product meets the latest version of the EN 1648 part 1 and 2 standard.
+• Use precaution when mounting the battery, as batteries contain acid liquids which can cause severe injuries and damage when handled incorrectly.
+Refer to the instructions on the battery.

+• No smoking is allowed in the area of the Battery Box!

+• Please note that the CE socket has a max of 16 amp.

+• This product meets the latest version of the EN 1648 part 1 and 2 standard.